 Even projects that are far along in the design process may have difficulty meeting the requirements of the rating system.
 For these reasons, we recommend engaging a Bay-Friendly Rater in the earliest phase of design.

 No. Bay-Friendly Rated is not a self-certification program.
-The credibility and integrity of the rating system rely on the independent verification of a third-party Rater, whose responsibilities include reviewing submittals, collecting documentation, conducting onsite verification, and completing the Scorecard.
+The credibility and integrity of the rating system rely on the independent verification Rater, whose responsibilities include reviewing submittals, collecting documentation, conducting onsite verification, and completing the Scorecard.

 For private properties, Bay-Friendly Rated is a voluntary program; however, a growing number of public agencies and municipalities support Bay-Friendly Rated as a streamlined means of ensuring that new or renovated landscapes meet environmental goals and regulations.
 To date, the County of Alameda and each of the 14 cities in the county require that most new and renovated civic landscapes that are larger than 10,000 square feet be built to the Bay-Friendly Rated standard.